utkuce/wav2midi/README.md

 # Audio Note Analysis

-Converts a monophonic wav file into MIDI
+Converts a monophonic wav file into a MIDI file.
+A more in depth explanation can be found [here](poster.png)

 ## Requirements